 |Battery life and charging (15)||10||13|

-The iPhone XR loses this face-off by just 1 points, but it could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
-It also offers longer battery life than the new iPhone SE and less bezels.
+The iPhone XR loses this face-off by just 1 point, but it could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
+It also offers longer battery life than the new iPhone SE and slimmer bezels.

-So may want to wait to see if Apple releases an iPhone SE 3 or iPhone SE Plus, which could arrive as soon as this spring.
-But we're hearing the wait could be much longer.
-If you want a new iPhone for less than $500 now, you can't go wrong with the iPhone XR or iPhone SE.
+So may want to wait to see if Apple releases an iPhone SE 3 or iPhone SE Plus.
+But we're hearing the wait could be until 2022.
+And the release of the iPhone 13 this fall will likely result in price drops for a lot of older iPhones.
+But if you want a new iPhone for less than $500 now, you can't go wrong with the iPhone XR or iPhone SE.